Today, you’re going to learn exactly how to create a marketing growth strategy from scratch when you launch a new product or enter a new market.

 Let’s go ahead and dive into some of these.

-I’ve listed a couple of examples for you—different things you can do to grow your businesses.
-Let’s see how I analyzed some of these growth ideas:
+I’ve listed a couple of examples for your takeaways—different things you can do to grow your business into a successful company.
+Let’s see how I analyzed some of these types of growth strategies:

 Idea #1: Launching dynamic product ads on Facebook